An Honest Look at 8.6 Blackout

 As we can see, the 1:3 twist produces nearly twice the RPM as a 1in6.5 barrel.
 Immediately the results look impressive.
 The number is so large in fact that I think most people would have a hard time comprehending how fast that is.
 To give you a little perspective your engine idles around 800 to 1200 rpm, and when you’re cruising down the highway around 2000-2500 feels comfortable.
 Prior to the 2014 rule changes, Formula 1 engines had rev limiters set around 20,000 rpm.
 Jet engines routinely turn around 30,000rpm.

 A bullet has a similar property as a dental drill.
-It leaves the muzzle at a high rate of speed, but the amount of energy that is required to spin up the bullet actually very little, and it’s also pretty easy to calculate.
+It leaves the muzzle at a high rate of speed, but the amount of energy that is required to spin up the bullet is actually very little, and it’s also pretty easy to calculate.
 The energy at play here is referred to as Rotational Kinetic Energy, which is a mouthful so we’ll call it rotational energy.
 We only need to know the mass of the bullet, the diameter and the rate of spin.
 To keep things simple, I compared the rotational energy for the 338 Spectre, 338 ARC and 8.6 Blackout, all using a 300 grain Sierra MatchKing.
-For comparison I also added the same 69gr 223 Remington load as we had before.
+(For added comparison I also added the same 69gr 223 Remington load as we had before.)

 Again, the graph shows that there is a notable increase in the energy content of the 8.6 Blackout over its peers.
 It is also worth noting that the 223 Rem load came in far lower despite having both a higher muzzle velocity, and a higher spin speed.
 This belays the fact that a smaller bullet takes less energy to spin to higher RPMs.

-Without context the 45.7ftlbs looks to be substantially different than the 338 Spectre, again it would seem that there is truth to the coined “Blender Effect”.
+Without context the 45.7ftlbs looks to be substantially more than the 338 Spectre, again it would seem that there is truth to the coined “Blender Effect”.
 The energy must be there to be transferred.
 However, these numbers also lack context, how much energy is 35ish foot pounds?

 When we calculate energy muzzle, we only consider the linear energy, and we do not calculate the rotational energy.
 The chart below clearly demonstrates why the amount of energy it takes could be considered a rounding error.
 With the 8.6 Blackout even with its increase 1in3 twist the rotational energy of the bullet amounts to roughly 4% of the total muzzle energy.